Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 # Introduction

-Hitsounds in Rhythm Games are a way to give feedback on player inputs.

-Ideally, the 2 major sources of feedback in Rhythm Games, *visual* and *aural* are exactly synced together.
-Though syncing the **physical keyboard sound** and **game hitsound** is just not physically possible.

-## Disclaimer
+To begin, we first lay down the importance of audio feedback.
+Whether it is in the form of the keyboard hit making a "clack", or the game playing a sound file whenever it receives your input.
+The first, we coin it the KB Feedback, the second, the Game Feedback.

+While there are other forms of feedback, such as

+- **Visual Feedback** in the form of hit lighting, judgements.
+- **Physical Feedback** from when you feel your hands hit the keyboard

+**Aural Feedback**, being the medium as the song is best suited as the most important feedback to accurately time every single action.

+However, the biggest problem that has plagued all Rhythm Games is that it's always less ideal to use the in-game Hit Sound Feedback.

-The values in the graphs below are made-up to simplify the point I'm making, though they can be analytically found through experiments.
+> **Disclaimer:** The offsets in the graphs below are roughly estimated to
+> simplify the point I'm making, though they can be analytically found through
+> experiments.

 ## Background

-To explain, let's take a look at a simple timeline on how a note is handled.
+To explain, let's take a look at a simple timeline on what happens when a player plays a single note.

 There are 4 critical timestamps to consider: